ayush0033/silver-test/test.md

 * **API Key Management for Notifications**: Stabilized the API key management system to support notification functionalities, providing a more secure and efficient way to handle API keys.

 * **Documentation Updates**: Updated `extensions.md` to reflect new features and changes, ensuring that documentation stays current with the latest system capabilities.
+* Updated branding details for partners to enhance customization options.
+* Made multi-tenant workflows automatically activate apps in child organizations.
+* Added support for tracking user roles on login and organization changes for SSO providers.

 ---